menchelab/DataDiVR_WebApp/README.md

 This is a flask server that provides the network data to the UnrealEngine VRNetzer VR Clients

+# VRNetzer VR-Module

+Please find the build of the newest VRNetzer Module <a style="font-size:14px" target="_blank" href="https://ucloud.univie.ac.at/index.php/s/kUNbOhrn8Bsl50d">here<a> .
+To run the Module download the folder and execute the .exe file.

 ## INSTALLATION

 1. run backend